Hon Vickie Chapman MP

 All submissions must meet strict timelines to be considered by the Parole Board.
 Following the Parole Board determination, all co-victims must be contacted and advised of the outcome and any conditions imposed.

-For the 2019-20 period, there have been 598 contacts to co-victims by the CVR office in relation to 40 parole matters for life-sentenced prisoners.
+For the 2020-21 period, there have been 900 contacts to co-victims and agencies by the VOCSA office in relation to 57 parole matters for life-sentenced prisoners.

 All other information is included in the Attorney-General's Department annual report